Garnasha/Footprint-clustering/paper/synopsis.md

 The idea, then, is as follows: apply Big Data techniques to datasets acquired as above, and, through clustering, produce hypotheses about what motifs must exist, even though the corresponding proteins remain unknown.
-For this purpose, I will implement and test both MST- and association analysis-based clustering algorithms, and compare them to each other and to known solutions for some datasets.
+For this purpose, we will implement and test both MST- and association analysis-based clustering algorithms, and compare them to each other and to known solutions for some datasets.